Search for a dark leptophilic scalar produced in association with $\tau^+\tau^-$ pair in $e^+e^-$ annihilation at center-of-mass energies near 10.58 GeV

-In order to understand the background processes, we define the general control region (GCR) for each channel, requiring the signal score less than 0.5.
-The GCR defined in this way is dominated by the backgrounds and the signal contribution is negligible.
-The di-lepton mass distributions in the GCR are shown in Fig.~\ref{fig_data_mc_agreement_hl_InvM_CR}.
-We obtain the scale factors for each background component via simultaneous fits in both channels.
+In order to understand the background processes, we define the general control region (GCR) with negligible signal contributions for each channel, by requiring the signal score to be less than 0.5.
+The di-lepton mass distributions in the GCRs are shown in Fig.~\ref{fig_data_mc_agreement_hl_InvM_CR}.
+We obtain the scale factors for each background component via a simultaneous fit across both channels.
 In order to estimate the uncertainty of the scale factors, we define a special control region (SCR) for each of those four backgrounds by requiring the corresponding BDT score to be greater than 0.5.
-We take the difference between the scale factors obtained from GCR and SCR as the systematic uncertainty of each scale factor.
+We take the difference between the scale factors obtained from GCR and SCR as the uncertainty of each background contribution, except for the two-photon background, where the uncertainty is purely statistical.
 For the dominant background processes of \tautau, the scale factor is consistent with unity, with 6\% (11\%) relative uncertainty in \epem (\mumu) channel.

-We define the signal region (SR) with signal score greater than 0.95 (0.65), as an optimum choice of the signal sensitivity.
-The signal efficiency varies between 0.5\% to 7.5\% (5\% to 17\%) for the \epem (\mumu) channels.
+We define the signal region (SR) with signal score $>$ 0.95 (0.65), as an optimum choice that maximizes the sensitivity for the \epem (\mumu) channels, where the signal efficiency varies between 0.5\% to 7.5\% (5\% to 17\%).
 The distributions of \epem and \mumu invariant mass in SR are shown in Fig.~\ref{fig_data_mc_agreement_hl_InvM_SR}, along with the MC backgrounds (stacked histograms) and signal distributions (red histograms).
 The ratio between the data and the sum of the MC backgrounds is shown at the bottom of each figure.
 No obvious narrow peak structure is observed, except for the \jpsi signal in the \mumu channel.
-A slight excess of data from the MC in both channels is expected due to the above-mentioned unsimulated processes.
+A slight excess of data above the MC samples in both channels is expected due to the above-mentioned unsimulated processes.